Bay Ridge at a Glance

 Belt Parkway, Gowanus Expressway

-Bay Ridge has some of the liveliest nightlife and cultural scenes in South Brooklyn.
-There are popular, unpretentious local bars in the area, along with six street fairs that take place in the summer, four celebrating varying ethnicities and another two celebrating the neighborhood and bringing attraction to local shops.
-A vast assortment of ethnic restaurants are spread throughout the neighborhood and Bay Ridge has its own “restaurant row” along Third Avenue.
+Popular, unpretentious bars dot the area, along with street fairs that take place in the summer, four of which celebrate different ethnic groups and another two of which celebrate the neighborhood itself.
+A vast assortment of restaurants are spread throughout the neighborhood and Bay Ridge has its own “restaurant row” along Third Avenue.

 Narrows Botanical Gardens